SharePoint/sp-dev-training-spfx-getting-started/README.md

 ## Watch the Module

-This module has been recorded and is available in the Office Development YouTube channel: [SharePoint Framework Training - Getting Started with the SharePoint Framework](https://www.youtube.com/watch?v=_Pt5cnU4MpU&list=PLR9nK3mnD-OV-RPXQ3Lco845qoEy7VJoc)
+This module has been recorded and is available in the SharePoint Development YouTube channel: [SharePoint Framework Training - Getting Started with the SharePoint Framework](https://www.youtube.com/watch?v=_Pt5cnU4MpU&list=PLR9nK3mnD-OV-RPXQ3Lco845qoEy7VJoc)

 ## Contributors